 Elliott Halliwell joined Hadlands in 2017.
 He has a Masters in Property Investment giving him a depth of specialist knowledge to help clients weigh up the relative strengths and weaknesses of investment opportunities brought to the market.

-Elliott said: “The events of 2020 have set in motion macro-economic forces which are now having a significant and fast-moving impact on local property values.
+“The events of 2020 have set in motion macro-economic forces which are now having a significant growth and fast-moving impact on local property values.
 The industrial, office, retail and residential sectors are all performing differently.
 We have seen some very big wins for those holding the right stock over the last 12 months.
 The challenge now is predicting when to stick or twist or whether the performance of alternative forms of investment means it’s time to play a completely different game.
-Our aim is to provide quality advice to buyers and sellers, owners and occupiers to make sure their needs are met, tailoring the service to suit their specific needs, whether individual or
+Our aim is to provide quality advice to buyers and sellers, owners and occupiers to make sure their needs are met, tailoring the service to suit their specific needs, whether individual or corporate clients.”

-Peter Castle added: “Although we talk about a shortage of available stock, we see that as a positive situation to be in, that there is strong demand from companies looking to move to Northamptonshire or build on their existing business here and investors wanting to buy into that trend.
+“Although we talk about a shortage of available stock, we see that as a positive situation to be in, that there is strong demand from companies looking to move to Northamptonshire or build on their existing business here and investors wanting to buy into that trend.
 But if the county is going to keep moving forward, we need to see development to meet demand.
 It is evident that the economic landscape is changing and while that’s not so good for our town centres, logistics and e-commerce will continue to grow and we need to be able to accommodate that demand if Northamptonshire is going to remain a leading player in the sector.”